RDYG18/A-B-testing-landing-page-enews-express/README.md

 As part of the Data Science team, I analyzed interaction data from a randomized A/B test involving 100 participants, split evenly across control and treatment groups.
 The analysis was conducted at a 5% significance level to ensure statistical validity and to address the key questions posed by the design team.

-- **Business Questions Addressed for the Design Team:**
+- **Business Questions Addressed for the Design Team:** ¿Did the new landing page lead to a statistically significant increase in user engagement, as measured by session duration?

-- **Engagement Time Comparison:** ¿Has the new landing page design resulted in higher user engagement based on session duration?
+- **Engagement Time Comparison:** ¿The new landing page lead to a statistically significant increase in user engagement, as measured by session duration?

-- **Conversion Rate Effectiveness:** Is the conversion rate significantly higher on the redesigned page?
+- **Conversion Rate Effectiveness:** ¿Did the new landing page lead to a statistically significant increase in conversion rate compared to the original version, as measured by the proportion of users who subscribed after visiting each page?

 - **Language-Based Conversion Differences:** Does language preference affect conversion rates?